SERVESSolo · Small · Mid-sized firms

 SEC ALJ (SEC Administrative Law Judges) AI guidance status badge — IXSOR

 The SEC's ALJ proceedings have been substantially reduced in scope post-Lucia v.
-SEC (2018) and post-Jarkesy (2024).
-Many enforcement actions formerly brought before ALJs are now brought in federal court.
-The remaining ALJ proceedings (administrative cease-and-desist, professional bars, etc.) still operate, with representative practice governed by SEC Rules of Practice (17 CFR Part 201).
+SEC (2018) and post-SEC v.
+Jarkesy (2024).
+Many enforcement actions formerly brought before ALJs are now brought in federal district court.
+The remaining ALJ proceedings (administrative cease-and-desist, professional bars, accountant suspensions under Rule 102(e), registration revocations) still operate, with representative practice governed by SEC Rules of Practice (17 CFR Part 201).
 As of May 2026, no published AI policy applies to representative AI use in SEC ALJ proceedings.
-(Substantive SEC AI guidance for registrants — the proposed Predictive Data Analytics rule, withdrawn 2025 — addressed registered investment-adviser use of AI, distinct from practitioner AI use in SEC adjudication.)
+The SEC's substantive AI guidance for registrants — the proposed Predictive Data Analytics rule (withdrawn 2025) — addressed registered investment-adviser use of AI in client recommendations, which is operationally distinct from practitioner conduct.

 Authoritative source: https://www.sec.gov/about/divisions-offices/division-of-enforcement